BestTimesToVisit.com Logo

 Bratislava Castle at Sunset

 Watch the sun dip below the horizon, casting a warm glow on Bratislava Castle and the Danube River.
-The views from the castle ramparts are magical, especially during the summer months.
-For an enhanced experience, pack a picnic and enjoy it as the city lights begin to twinkle.
+The views from the castle ramparts are magical, especially in the quieter evening hours.
+For an enhanced experience, pack a bottle of Slovak wine to enjoy as the city lights twinkle.

 Hidden Churches and Cloisters